ropensci/rangr/README.md

 [![codecov](https://codecov.io/gh/popecol/rangr/branch/main/graph/badge.svg?token=ZDNBMHBYXW)](https://codecov.io/gh/popecol/rangr)
 <!-- badges: end -->

-The **rangr** package is designed to simulate species range dynamics.
+The **rangr** package is designed to simulate a species range dynamics.
-This new tool mimics the essential processes that shape population size and spatial distributions: local dynamics, dispersal and habitat selection.
-Simulations may be conducted in a spatially-explicit and dynamic environment, which facilitates population projections as they respond to climate or land-use changes.
-By using different sampling schemes and observational error distributions, the structure of the original survey data can be reproduced or a purely random sampling can be mimicked.
+This new tool mimics the essential processes that shape population numbers and spatial distribution: local dynamics and dispersal.
+Simulations can be run in a spatially explicit and dynamic environment, facilitating population projections in response to climate or land-use changes.
+By using different sampling schemes and observational error distributions, the structure of the original survey data can be reproduced, or pure random sampling can be mimicked.

 The study is supported by the National Science Centre, Poland, grant no.
 2018/29/B/NZ8/00066.